tloeber/MLOps-best-practices/ML/readme.md

   for digital goods such as software, because most of the cost associated with their production is fixed cost, whereas their marginal cost is near zero** (i.e., they can be shared at virtually zero cost).
-While we need to also remember that much of the lifetime cost of software systems is in their maintenance, not their initial creation, these economies of scale also extend to the ongoing maintenance: Firstly, some of the maintenance is generic, and thus many different users can benefit from it (e.g., staying up-to-date with security vulnerabilities, or adding new features).
-But even for maintenance tasks isolated to a specific client - such as production support for infrastructure issues - there are still some economies of scale because of the _specialized knowledge_ required.
+While we need to also remember that much of the lifetime cost of software systems is in their maintenance - not their initial creation - these economies of scale also extend to the ongoing maintenance, albeit to a lesser extent: Firstly, some of the maintenance is generic, and thus many different users can benefit from it (e.g., staying up-to-date with security vulnerabilities, or adding new features).
+Secondly, even for maintenance tasks isolated to a specific client - such as production support for infrastructure issues - there are still some economies of scale because of the _specialized knowledge_ required.
 - The previous two points imply that buying is generally more *efficient* than building.
 (Even if you factor in [transaction costs](https://en.wikipedia.org/wiki/Transaction_cost), the advantage of buying is generally so big that transaction costs are negligible.)
 However, *just because managed solutions are more efficient does not mean that they are automatically better and cheaper.* What it does imply, though, is that it is generally *possible* to provide better solutions at a lower price, and in a competitive market economy these business opportunities will not remain unfilled for very long.
   Still, particularly in the short term, suboptimal pricing strategies that don't make a solution attractive to all different kinds of customers can persist for surprisingly long times.
-(E.g., pricing may not be sufficiently vary with scale, and thus only makes sense for large customers). *Therefore, we will still have to do the math ourselves to figure out if it is worth it - but if we arrive at the solution that it's cheaper to build it ourselves, we should be skeptical and double-check our numbers and assumptions* (e.g., did we account for the risk from the well-known fact that most software projects take much longer and are much more expensive than initially estimated?
+(E.g., pricing may not sufficiently vary with scale, and thus only makes sense for large customers). *Therefore, we will still have to do the math ourselves to figure out if it is worth it - but if we arrive at the solution that it's cheaper to build it ourselves, we should be skeptical and double-check our numbers and assumptions* (e.g., did we account for the risk from the well-known fact that most software projects take much longer and are much more expensive than initially estimated?
   Did we factor in the cost associated with the fact that the business will only be able to draw value from our homegrown solution a lot later than if we bought a prebuilt solution, because it takes longer to build than to buy?)